json420/dbase32/doc/dbase32.rst

 from the file-system.
 Without properly validating this untrusted input, the ``FileStore`` could easily be vulnerable to directory traversal attacks.

-However, if file access is only allowed when these untrusted file IDs are valid Dbase32 encoded IDs, directory traversal attacks should not be possible.
-At least that's the *theory*, but please don't count on this Dbase32 security property as your only line of defense!

 ``dbase32`` is rather unique among base32 implementations in that its high-performance validation functions allow you to check whether some encoded text is well-formed without actually decoding it.